 Whether your doctor has determined that you have the MTHFR gene defect or you are experiencing similar symptoms related to the disorder, there are a few steps you can take to protect yourself from its effects.

-First, consider limiting animal protein in your diet.
-You’ll find methionine in plant foods, like soy and beans, but it’s much more concentrated in animal-based foods.
+You’ll find methionine in plant foods, like soy and beans, but it’s more concentrated in animal-based foods.
+There are many benefits to a plant-based diet, and it's typically what we recommend, but that's everyone's own choice.
 Further, make sure to avoid synthetic folic acid and exposure to environmental toxins which can tax the liver.
 Perform a liver cleanse at least twice a year to facilitate the removal of toxins and wastes.
-Finally, speak with your healthcare proveder about methylated folate.
+Finally, speak with your healthcare provider about methylated folate.
 This is the active form of folate that your body should convert B9 and it may be an important supplement to implement in your daily health regime.

 - Kulshreshtha, A., et al. "Association Between Ideal Cardiovascular Health And Carotid Intima-Media Thickness: A Twin Study."
 Journal of the American Heart Association 3.1 (2014): e000282-e000282.
 Web.
 6 Apr.
 2017.